rduivenvoorde/sectorplot/README.md

 ## Credentials

-Create a file `credentials.py` and add the following code with your own connection string(s).
+Create a file `credentials.py` in the `Sectorplot` folder and add the following code with your own connection string(s).

 ```python
 conn_strings = {